Call Today! Free Immediate Response (818) 781-1570

 • Attend any other activity ordered by the court.

-Many home confinement programs will also include random drug test and home visits.
+Many home confinement programs will also include random drug tests and home visits.
 If you violate the conditions of electronic monitoring, the monitoring agency will notify your probation officer, and you will most likely face arrest.

 The judge can revoke your home arrest and send you to a county jail or California state prison for the remainder of your sentence.
 In order to determine if you are eligible for electronic monitoring, call our Los Angeles criminal defense law firm.